 Volunteers tested their new skills during Feet Work at Wichita State University in April.
-Colorado State University April 29-30, 2013 Sometimes God gives us opportunities to pray even with those who disagree with us.
+Colorado State University

+A constant stream of guests came by our poll table to interact with us at CSU.
 I felt my conversations were very productive.
 I had a four-hour discussion with three atheists!
 There was some definite noticeable change on the abortion issue, although we spent the majority of our time discussing religion.
 They said "We hate your signs (due to the graphic depictions), but we have to say that you guys out here (with JFA) are some of the most rational, reasonable and nice Christians we have ever met."
 I felt it was a very productive discussion.
-I got the guy's email address and we are hopefully going to keep in touch.
-I had multiple other conversations as well (as many could be fit in in the remaining hour) all of which got people thinking.
-The last conversation was with a senior biology major who wants to go on to get his masters or PhD.
-It was truly incredible to see in a seven-minute conversation just how much changed in his ideas regarding abortion.
-I don't know if he became one hundred percent anti-abortion-but he agreed that he would be intellectually contradictory by his own statements and by the biology to continue believing and saying that which he had said at the beginning of the conversation.
-Overall I had a really great time and felt that it was productive in the realm of ideas and truth, and TRUTH, at the end of the day, is the territory of the High King of Heaven. -Ryan Thomas I helped prepare these volunteers for the Feet Work outreach at Georgia Tech.
+I got the guy's email address, and we are hopefully going to keep in touch.
+I had multiple other conversations as well (as many as I could fit into the remaining hour) all of which got people thinking.
+The last conversation was with a Senior biology major who wants to go on to get his masters or PhD.
+It was truly incredible to see in a seven-minute conversation just how much he changed in his ideas regarding abortion.
+I don't know if he became [completely] anti-abortion, but he agreed that he would be intellectually contradictory (by his own statements and by the biology) to continue believing and saying that which he had said at the beginning of the conversation.
+Overall I had a really great time and felt that it was productive in the realm of ideas and truth, and TRUTH, at the end of the day, is the territory of the High King of Heaven. -Ryan Thomas Paul Kulas (blue shirt, above and below) is mentoring a group of students.
+Paul's main claim to fame is his work as Justice For All's Director of Operations.
+He's only slightly less well-known for being a lethal board game player.